Fuzz-Muffin/TDpot_fort/README.md

 ## Requirements:

-* Fortran compiler (fortran 90 and above), openmpi (and the required wrapper to compile)
+* Fortran compiler (fortran 90 and above), openmpi (and the gfortran wrapper to make things properly)

 ### MacOs (intel):
 To get things working on an intel Mac, you will need to have xcode command line tools, gfortran and openmpi.